alessandropotenza/Verilog-Calculator/README.md

-# Calculator Built using Verilog
+# Calculator Built Using Verilog
 Created as part of a group design project for ECE 2220: Digital Logic Systems.

 ## Description